rerun/rerun/modules/stubbs/README.md

     $ rerun -m freddy -c dance
     jumps (1)

-To support this, the "dance" command's `options.sh` script is re-written.
+Behind the scenes, the "dance" command's `options.sh` script is re-generated by `add-options`.